samuelexferri/gpg-guide/gpg-guide.md

 For primary keys, the situation is different.
 If you have access to the private key, you can change the expiry date as you wish.
 This means, if an attacker gets access to your private key, he can extend the validity period arbitrarily.
 Worst case, you lose access to the private key at the same time, then even you cannot revoke the public key any more (you do have a printed or otherwise offline and safely stored revocation certificate, do you?).
 An expiry date might help in the case you just lose control over the key (while no attacker has control over it).
 The key will automatically expire after a given time, so there wouldn't be an unusable key with your name on it sitting forever on the keyservers.

+**Note:** Private key don't change, public key yes!
+A public key changes if you change an expiration date or manage subkeys or user ID information.
+In particular, the public key is extended only for substantial changes (addition of keys, addition of user ID) but not for changing the expiration date!

 ### Replacement of a compromised key

 When replacing one uncompromised key with a newer (typically longer) one, using a transition period when both keys are trustworthy and participate in the Web of Trust uses trust transitivity to use links to the old key to trust signatures and links created by the new key.
 During a transition, both keys are trustworthy but you only use the newer one to sign documents and certify links in the web of trust.

 If you use smartcards (or plan to do so) then having more (encryption) keys creates a certain inconvenience (a card with the new key cannot decrypt old data encrypted with previous keys).

-Adding new keys leads to an increase in the length of the public key.
+**Note:** Adding new keys leads to an increase in the length of the public key.

 ### Add a photo